zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

 * The Machine API using context tags and machine rules, which is more powerful and supports water placement.
-* The (deprecated) Tapper API using a custom asset to define automatic produce overtime.
-This API doesn't support water-placeable buildings, but if you want to modify the output of the base game Tapper and Heavy Tapper items this API should still be used.
+* The Tapper API using a custom asset to define automatic produce overtime.
+This API doesn't support water-placeable buildings.

 Both APIs will continue to work into the future, but for now use only one for your machine, not both.

-KNOWN ISSUE: Machine rules don't support putting the terrain produce as the input item query yet.
-I forgor to implement this feature, so the Tapper API isn't quite deprecated yet if you need it.
-Let me know if you want this feature.
+It's recommended to use the Machine API in most cases, and use only the Tapper API if:

+* You are modifying the output of the base game's tappers and heavy tappers.
+* You want the "terrain feature produce as the input item" feature (e.g. output based on what crop a giant crop will produce when chopped down).

 ---